ianallannz/vote/about.md

 I shifted gear into a wild private-sector career in technology, working with hi-tech capital-intensive startups and colossal mobile operators, banks, and conglomerates across Africa and South-east Asia.

-With mad loyalty, I have produced solutions to hard problems in the toughest corners of the world for the most under-served communities.
+My professional happy place is at the decision-making table.
+And with mad loyalty, I have produced solutions to hard problems in the toughest corners of the world for the most under-served communities.

 ![Solving hard problems](../images/prof.jpg)